GRANT WINNER | HOUSING CONSTRUCTION

 Forterra’s challenge is to convert an older supply chain into a newer one, demonstrating that innovation is in everybody’s best interest.

-The prototype’s success invites regional and national replication, potentially creating tens of thousands of attainable housing units each year.
 An open-innovation model will make the prototype designs and manufacturing methods freely available to affordable housing builders and developers across the country.

 In the News

 A nationwide competition for the top housing innovations unveiled six winning ideas, from driving rural homeownership to radically capturing carbon.